Graphs missing a connected partition: Background

-\begin{example} Figure \ref{fig:spider} shows some spiders and their chromatic symmetric functions.
-The spider $S(1,1,1)$ is missing a connected partition of type $(2,2)$ and is indeed not $e$-positive.
-The spider $S(3,2,1)$ has a connected partition of type $\lambda$ for every $\lambda\vdash 7$ and is $e$-positive.
-The spider $S(4,1,1)$ has a connected partition of type $\lambda$ for every $\lambda\vdash 7$ but is not $e$-positive, showing that Wolfgang's necessary condition for $e$-positivity is not sufficient. \end{example}
+\begin{example} The \emph{spider graph} $G=S(6,4,1,1)$ is shown in Figure \ref{fig:conpar}.
+We have indicated a connected partition of $G$ of type $\lambda=(5,4,3,1)\vdash 13$.
+We will see in Proposition \ref{prop:6mhas} that $G$ has a connected partition of every type $\lambda\vdash 13$.
+But by Theorem \ref{thm:spider4}, $G$ still fails to be $e$-positive.
+This shows that Wolfgang's necessary condition for $e$-positivity is not sufficient. \end{example}

+\begin{example} If $n$ is even, a connected partition of $G=(V,E)$ of type $\lambda=(2,2,\ldots,2,2)$ is equivalent to a \emph{perfect matching} of $G$, which is a subset $U\subseteq E$ such that every vertex is in exactly one edge of $U$. \end{example}